English novel: Romantic period

 The phrase 'Romantic novel' has several possible meanings.
 Here it refers to novels written during the Romantic era in literary history, which runs from the late 18th century until the beginning of the Victorian era in 1837.
 But to complicate matters there are novels written in the romance tradition by novelists like Walter Scott, Nathaniel Hawthorne, George Meredith.
 In addition the phrase today is mostly used to refer to the popular pulp-fiction genre that focusses on romantic love.
 The Romantic period is especially associated with the poets William Blake, William Wordsworth, Samuel Taylor Coleridge, George Byron, Percy Shelley and John Keats, though two major novelists, Jane Austen and Walter Scott, also published in the early 19th century.

-Horace Walpole's 1764 novel, The Castle of Otranto, invented the Gothic fiction genre.
+Horace Walpole's 1764 novel The Castle of Otranto invented the Gothic fiction genre.
 The word gothic was originally used in the sense of medieval.
 This genre combines "the macabre, fantastic, and supernatural" and usually involves haunted castles, graveyards and various picturesque elements.
 Later novelist Ann Radcliffe introduced the brooding figure of the Gothic villain which developed into the Byronic hero.
 Her most popular and influential work, The Mysteries of Udolpho (1794), is frequently described as the archetypal Gothic novel.
 Vathek (1786), by William Beckford, and The Monk (1796), by Matthew Lewis, were further notable early works in both the Gothic and horror genres.

-Mary Shelley's novel Frankenstein (1818), as another important Gothic novel as well as being an early example of science fiction.
+Mary Shelley's novel Frankenstein (1818), is another important Gothic novel as well as an early example of science fiction.

 The vampire genre fiction began with John William Polidori's The Vampyre (1819).
 This short story was inspired by the life of Lord Byron and his poem The Giaour.
 An important later work is Varney the Vampire (1845), where many standard vampire conventions originated: Varney has fangs, leaves two puncture wounds on the neck of his victims, and has hypnotic powers and superhuman strength.
 Varney was also the first example of the "sympathetic vampire", who loathes his condition but is a slave to it.